-A YouTube influencer (or YouTuber, for short) is a content creator who has established a large following on the video platform.
+A YouTube influencer (or YouTuber) is a content creator who has cultivated expertise in a niche and established a large following on the video platform.
 They may also set trends and provide information for others looking to purchase a specific product or service, for example.
 Some of the most popular YouTubers are performers, makeup artists, and fashion influencers.
 Creating YouTube videos allows them to share their skills, makes them accessible to a wide audience, and in some cases, even allows them to make a living through their video content.

 Some of the most famous YouTubers include Lilly Singh, Issa Rae, Todrick Hall, and Bo Burnham.
 A good way to create a plan for your own YouTube success is to take a look at the path of those who have come before you and see what worked for them.

 Todrick Hall is an actor, singer, dancer, director, choreographer, songwriter, drag queen, and YouTuber who was also on the singing talent show “American Idol” in 2009.
 His first YouTube video was a performance of “It’s Hard to Say Goodbye.”
-His channel is a mix of covers and original works, and as of June 2018 has nearly 3 million subscribers.
+His channel is a mix of covers and original works, and as of June 2022 has over 3.5 million subscribers.
 Since he’s hit internet fame, he’s appeared on “RuPaul’s Drag Race” and toured the world.

 Bo Burnham is a comedian, singer-songwriter, musician, actor, director, poet, and screenwriter, who started with YouTube in 2006.
 Since then, he’s released several comedy specials, including “Make Happy” on Netflix, and “Eighth Grade,” his first feature-length film, which he wrote and directed, was a runaway hit that was solidly in Oscar conversation and earned a Golden Globe nomination.
-As of February 2020, he has more than 1.5 million subscribers (and counting).
+As of June 2022, he had more than 3 million subscribers (and counting).

 King Bach (a.k.a.
 Andrew Bachelor) is an actor, internet personality, and comedian who is best known for his Vines (the now-defunct short-form video platform that’s been replaced in large part by TikTok).
 However, Vine compilations of his are still accessible on YouTube.
 Bach often collaborates with other internet comedians on various sketches and has found success on TV series including “The Mindy Project” and films such as “The Babysitter” on Netflix.